-NOTE 11.
+NOTE 9.
 SUBSEQUENT EVENTS

-The date to which events occurring after June 30, 2017, the date of the most recent statement of net position, have been evaluated for possible adjustment to the financial statements or disclosures is December 11, 2017 which is the date on which the financial statements were issued.
-No issues were noted for disclosure at December 11, 2017.
+The date to which events occurring after June 30, 2019, the date of the most recent statement of net position, have been evaluated for possible adjustment to the financial statements or disclosures is December 6, 2019 which is the date on which the financial statements were issued.

-NOTE 12.
+NOTE 10.
 CONCENTRATIONS

 NMCAP depends on financial resources flowing from, or associated with, both the Federal Government and the State of New Mexico.
 Because of this dependency, NMCAP is subject to changes in specific flows of intergovernmental revenues based on modifications to Federal and State laws and Federal and State Appropriations.
-The entire operations are based upon the joint powers agreement described in Note 1 and if the funding of this agreement is affected in a negative manner, or the agreement is terminated by any oversight body, the entity may cease to exist due to the revenue concentration.
+The entire operations are based upon the joint power's agreement described in Note 1 and if the funding of this agreement is affected in a negative manner, or the agreement is terminated by any oversight body, the entity may cease to exist due to the revenue concentration.